rishabkumar7/rishab-cloud/content/blog/what-is-wsl-and-how-to-use-in-vscode.md

+---
-## What is WSL and how to use it with VSCode
+title: What is WSL and how to use it with VSCode
+type: page
+description: Click on me to see the content.
+topic: linux
+---

 Hello amazing people 👋